 I have also done a series of trees, solitary figures and horizon landscapes.
 You can see them all in my gallery.

 Steve, a native of New York, graduated from Carnegie Mellon University.
 He has studied at the Museum of Fine Arts School in Boston and has been a student of master artist Tom Ouellette.
 A lifelong artist, Steve was able to devote full time to his painting after a successful business career in which he was CEO of several high tech companies.

-Steve’s work can be seen in galleries, has been in numerous shows and is in many private collections.
-It can also be viewed at his studio, located at 450 Harrison Ave. in SOWA, a major artist’s community in South Boston.
+Steve’s work can be seen in galleries, has been in numerous shows and is in many private and corporate collections.
+It can also be viewed at his studio, located at 450 Harrison Ave. in the SOWA Art and Design District, a major artist’s community in Boston.

-Steve is the founder of the SOWA Artists Guild, an association of over 70 studio artists.
-The Guild sponsors First Friday events every month at 450 Harrison Ave.
+Steve is the founder of the SOWA Artists Guild, an association of over 80 studio artists.
+The Guild sponsors First Friday and Second Sunday events every month at 450 Harrison Ave.
+Boston, MA 02118.